Poincar\'e/Koszul duality: Review of reduced factorization homology

 which we refer to respectively as the \emph{factorization homology} $M_\ast$ with coefficients in $A$, and as the \emph{factorization cohomology} of $M_\ast$ with coefficients in $C$.
 Note that factorization cohomology is contravariant, whereas factorization homology is covariant.

 \end{definition}

-\begin{theorem}[\cite{zp1}] Let $\cV$ be a symmetric monoidal $\infty$-category which admits sifted colimits.
-If $M_\ast$ is conically finite, then $\int_{M_\ast} A$ exists and $\int_- A$ depicts a covariant functor to $\cV$ from conically finite zero-pointed $n$-manifolds.
-In addition, $\int_- A$ depicts a \emph{symmetric monoidal} functor from conically finite zero-pointed $n$-manifolds provided $\cV$ is $\ot$-sifted cocomplete.
+\begin{theorem}[\cite{ZP}] Let $\cV$ be a symmetric monoidal $\infty$-category which admits sifted colimits.
+If $M_\ast$ is a zero-pointed $n$-manifold and $A$ is an augmented $n$-disk algebra, then $\int_{M_\ast} A$ exists and $\int_- A$ defines a covariant functor to $\cV$ from zero-pointed $n$-manifolds.
+In addition, $\int_- A$ defines a \emph{symmetric monoidal} functor from zero-pointed $n$-manifolds provided $\cV$ is $\ot$-sifted cocomplete.
 The dual result holds for $\int^- C$.

 \end{theorem}

 \begin{remark} The dual conditions for factorization homology typically do not hold in cases of interest.
 For instance, when $\cV$ is chain complexes, the tensor product does not distribute over cosifted limits limits, although direct sum does. \end{remark}